 - create an account on our website; or

 - enter a competition, promotion or survey.

 - Third parties or publicly available sources.
 We may receive personal data about you from various third parties as set out below:

 - Technical Data from analytics providers such as Google and Microsoft based outside the EU.

-- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Country House Wedding Venues, Venue Catering and Events LTD, Avon Data and Payments Express.
+- Contact, Financial and Transaction Data from providers of technical, payment and delivery services such as Country House Wedding Venues, Avon Data and Payments Express.

 - Identity and Contact Data from publicly availably sources such as Companies House.